jobyreuben/journals/_JOURNALS/pocs.md

 $$SS_{Main}[C_{id}] > 1$$

-The participation for voting will include active developers who are monetizing their contracts and working on easing gas consumption by periodically updating their contracts [Upgradable Contracts](https://use.ink/basics/upgradeable-contracts/#replacing-contract-code-with-set_code_hash) in the context of Substrate, unlike dormant holders of a cryptocurrency who are hidden from participating in a long, *chores-like* process.
+The participation for voting will include active developers who are monetizing their contracts and working on easing gas consumption by periodically updating their contracts [Upgradable Contracts](https://use.ink/basics/upgradeable-contracts/##replacing-contract-code-with-set_code_hash) in the context of Substrate, unlike dormant holders of a cryptocurrency who are hidden from participating in a long, *chores-like* process.

 With Substrate's forkless runtime upgrades these governance decisions involving upgrades can be made useful to **upgrade run-time automatically** once the voting period ends according to the results onchain.

 ##  PoCS & Block Authoring

-**PoCS is a staking library** that does not serve as a block author announcing & verification module.
-Instead, it can collaborate with existing *block authoring protocols* like *BABE* in
-Substrate/Polkadot.
-In Polkadot's consensus, validators must meet a *minimum token staking requirement*, and *nominators* contribute to the selection of validators in the `authority set`.
-The BABE protocol then randomly assigns `authority set` validators to produce blocks at specific *time slots*.
-Similarly, the PoCS staking library can identify validators meeting the **minimum staking requirement** and assign them to the `authority set` for block production, following the block authoring protocol's rules.

-$$SS_{min}(Val_n) > \frac{\sum^{n}_{i=1} SS(C_i)}{|A'| + 1}$$

-$A' = \{ x \mid x \in A \}$ where $A$ is the set of all contracts delegateTo field that has the validator's address.

-In PoCS to avoid static rules and to offer candidacy options, the minimum requirement is set **dynamic**, influenced by contracts and their `stake scores` associated with it.
-The *Validator Authority Set* is initialized by PoCS which actively evaluates the minimum requirement per time period requested by the block authoring protocol.

-##  Non-Custodial Rewards

-The PoCS (Proof of Contract Stake) protocol offers two distinct implementation models: fully non-custodial and reward custodial.
-In the fully non-custodial mode, developers can stake their contracts for validation in the PoCS network.
-Validators have the option to create reward withdrawal contracts, which serve as designated fee-recipient addresses for block production rewards.
-These withdrawal contracts allow validators to specify arbitrary conditions for withdrawal.
-This approach lets stakers delegate to a contract account owned by the validator, rather than staking directly to the validator's personal account.

-To ensure fairness and prevent potential attacks, PoCS uses a method during the selection of block authors.
-It ensures that each validator has only a single contract considered for block authorship.
-This is achieved by selecting a contract from the list of contracts associated with a validator, and the contract with the lowest address is chosen.
-By doing this, the impact of staking weights on contract selection is nullified, maintaining fairness within the network.
+The PoCS module is considered a **pre-staking module** and does not function as a block author announcement and verification module.
+Instead, it can collaborate with existing block authoring protocols such as [NPoS](https://wiki.polkadot.network/docs/learn-consensus#nominated-proof-of-stake)-[BABE](https://wiki.polkadot.network/docs/learn-consensus#block-production-babe) in Substrate/Polkadot or a new staking algorithm customized for it, as PoCS does not rely on conventional token-based bonds but utilizes a scoring mechanism.
+In most consensus mechanisms, validators must fulfill a **minimum token staking requirement**, and nominators/delegators contribute to the selection of validators to produce specific block heights.
+The PoCS module can identify validators meeting a minimum staking requirement according to its protocol's criteria, based on `stake_score` rather than token units, and assign them to the block authority set in accordance with the rules of the block authoring protocol.
+An optimal staking mechanism involves bonding, nominating (delegating), and validating, which are described below to fullfil a PoCS suitable criteria.

+### Minimum Requirements

+Contracts can be bonded similar to locked funds, which requires authorization from the contract deployer.
+During deployment, the contract can automatically be bonded to the deployer's address themselves at a zero bond value, since bond value can only be increased during calls made to the contract.
+While the bond can persist with zero value, the nomination or delegation to a validator after contract deployment can posses a certain criteria.
+For updating the delegate information from default deployer address to a validator address, a minimum requirement can be imposed to avoid unintended attacks; however, [contract's stake_score](#contract-stake-score)'s minimum value cannot be enforced due to its proportional tie to [reputation](#contract-reputation) and gas units.
+Therefore a constant `reputation` requirement, modifiable according to the network's condition, can be imposed while also introducing a common threat which is prevalent in almost every random validator selection algorithm based public blockchains, [counterfeit attacks](#counterfeit-attacks).

+**Reputation as a minimum requirement** for a bond to be staked or nominated to a validator is similar to a minimum token value's lock-in.
+Gas Costs are spent to call a contract which are required to increase its reputation, avoids artificial inflation and thus increases costs based on the network's performance and reputation criteria.
+Upon ensuring a contract's reputation fulfills the minimum reputation requirement, the delegate information can be updated and automated nomination for all epochs is ensured.

+Validators' requirements can be tied to the number of contracts they handle as stake/bond.
+Just as contracts need a certain reputation to nominate a validator, validators must be nominated by a certain number of contracts to initiate validation.

+### Counterfeit Attacks

+Similar to token demand's (market price) influence on staking requirements, a higher availability (liquidity) of a stakable asset might require the network's governance to increase the staking requirement and vice versa when there is higher demand.
+In PoCS, updating minimum reputation and the minimum contract bonds based on the network performance or other criteria such as cost of creating counterfeit contracts and attempting to increase its reputation for staking purposes, can increase the cost, and costlier to carry out compared to honest production.

+Adopting a largest stake-based block authoring protocol emerges as the most effective alternative to thwart counterfeit attacks.
+This approach eliminates minimum staking requirements and dynamically adjusts to network conditions.
+Imposing specific constants as requirements necessitates analysis and updates by a central entity, introducing complexity and time consumption.

+## Suspension as Penalty

+Penalties can be imposed upon validators who engage in activities that can be construed as malicious attacks conducted by network nodes.
+Such actions can result in the suspension of a validator for a specified number of blocks, placing them in an idle position.
+As the Stake Score is both non-fungible and non-transferable, rendering it unusable outside the staking environment, reducing or slashing it is ineffective in mitigating the severity of attacks.
+Suspending a validator proves to be an effective approach to penalize node operation costs and to notify bonded contract owners to reconsider their validator choices in order to prevent their stake from becoming idle.

+The seriousness of a dishonest act is assessed by multiplying the gravity of the offense by the `warmTime`, which can be set at `x` blocks.
+For example, a 6-second block time, with an average of `75,000` blocks translates to an average duration of approximately 5 days.
+The `warmTime` serves as a defined period for any actions necessitating a gradual adjustment or preparation and can be used for multiple scenarios.

 ##  Majority Stake Attack